jlecomte/ascom-spectral-calibrator/README.md

 ## Hardware

-The following are just suggestions...
+**Note:** The following are just suggestions!
+Some of these links will not work if you access them from outside the USA.
+However, using the name and the photograph below, you should (hopefully) be able to find similar items elsewhere.
 Also, over time, some of the links may no longer work...

 * [Arduino Nano 33 BLE](https://store.arduino.cc/products/arduino-nano-33-ble)
 * [IRF520N MOSFET](https://www.amazon.com/dp/B082J3FNJS)